10 Worst States For Retirees In The United States

 Illinois: High Property Taxes and Financial Instability

 The state’s winters are very cold and snowy, which can be difficult to manage as you age.
-With financial instability and a taxing environment, Illinois is less appealing to you if you are looking for a stable retirement.
+Illinois is less appealing if you want a stable retirement.
+The main reasons are financial instability and a taxing environment.

 Massachusetts: Expensive Living and Harsh Winters